WorklogWiz/timesheet/README.md

 This will install the `timesheet` executable in `$HOME/.cargo/bin`

 **Note** This was the first entry I found on Google in June 2023.
-The Windows executable is rather large, so perhaps there is better way to do this.
+The Windows executable is rather large, so perhaps there is a better way to do this.

 ## Commit messages and semantic versioning